NBISweden/SMS_6701_plus1_nucleosome_position_library_from_yeast/Notebook.md

     $ cat genes/genes.txt | parallel do_grep "{}"

-Note: Some genes seems to have more than one plusone position:
+Note: Some genes have more than one plusone position:

     YDL154W
     YGR067C